 If you have any old recipe books they will often use tallow in things like pie crusts.
 I have seen a lot of examples where the word “tallow” is used interchangeably with the word “lard” which is technically referring to rendered pig fat, and “leaf lard” is the equivalent rendered organ fat from the pig.
 The pig based “lard” is softer than tallow at room temperature and is often used differently in those old school cookbooks that used it as a recipe ingredient.

-- Grind the suet into a paste, I use the meat mincing attachment on my stand mixer
+- Grind the suet into a paste, I use the meat mincing attachment on my stand mixer2 kg Suet

 - Add heat, I put it in the oven for 1.5 hours on 150 degrees Celsius (300 degrees Fahrenheit)